Memory Issues Running Under Tomcat

 Go to the section of the default_master.properties that looks like this:

-and change it to this:
+and change which lines are commented so it looks like this:

 Note that you must set both CATALINA_HOME and CATALINA_BASE.